futel/twilio-sip-server/README-deploy.md

     twilio api:core:sip:credential-lists:list

-## Create an auth registrations credential list mapping for dev and prod SIP domains
+## Create an auth registrations credential list mapping for stage and prod SIP domains

 Use the SIDs of the domains and credential list found in the previous steps.

-    twilio api:core:sip:domains:auth:registrations:credential-list-mappings:create --domain-sid <DEV DOMAIN SID> --credential-list-sid <CREDENTIAL LIST SID>
+    twilio api:core:sip:domains:auth:registrations:credential-list-mappings:create --domain-sid <STAGE DOMAIN SID> --credential-list-sid <CREDENTIAL LIST SID>

     twilio api:core:sip:domains:auth:registrations:credential-list-mappings:create --domain-sid <PROD DOMAIN SID> --credential-list-sid <CREDENTIAL LIST SID>

-## Set voice authentication credentials for dev and prod SIP domains
+## Set voice authentication credentials for stage and prod SIP domains

-Visit the GUI for the dev and prod sip domains and add the same credential list to "voice authentication", then save.
+Visit the GUI for the dev and prod sip domains and add the same "sip-direct" credential list to "voice authentication", then save.

 There doesn't seem to be any other way to do this.

-# Create a new dev deployment, or update an existing one
+# Create a new stage deployment, or update an existing one

 To do this, redeploy the dev service.
 Other components won't change (but see notes above).

-    twilio serverless:deploy
+    twilio serverless:deploy --environment=stage

 # Promote the service dev deployment to the production environment